visinf/cups/README.md

 ## Datasets

-Here we provide instructions on downloading and preparing the datasets for training and validation.
+Here, we provide instructions on downloading and preparing the datasets for training and validation.
 For training CUPS only Cityscapes is required.
 Note: to download both the Cityscapes dataset, you must agree to their license terms by opening an account on their websites.

 <details>